+- Development proposals for new or expanding on-farm diversified uses which would exceed the number of employees, gross floor area or site area restrictions in this section will not be permitted, unless they comply with the agriculture-related use policies in Section 3.1.4.3.3. - Proposals that cannot comply with the policies of Section 3.1.4.3.3 for an agriculture-related use shall be directed to locate, or relocate, in a settlement or must comply with the applicable policies for non-agricultural uses in Section 3.1.5 and 3.1.7.

+OPEN STORAGE

-- A limited amount of open storage may be permitted for an on-farm diversified use, provided that such storage is appropriately screened from public view, neighboring properties and residential dwellings on adjacent lots. - All new buildings and/or structures used or occupied by the on-farm BUILDINGS AND STRUCTURES • All new buildings and/or structures used or occupied by the on-farm diversified use shall be designed and constructed so as to maintain the agricultural character of the property/area and be easily removed without negatively impacting the agricultural capability of the land, or easily converted to agriculture use should the on-farm diversified use on the lot cease (e.g., be moved to a settlement to facilitate the expansion. - On-farm diversified uses shall be compatible with, and not hinder, surrounding agricultural operations, or other nearby land uses. - The proposed use, scale and location of the on-farm diversified use shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying and other agricultural activities and normal farm practices can be prevented or effectively mitigated.
-Further, an on-farm diversified use shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent, or acceptably mitigate, potential impacts and to minimize risk to public health and safety. - The on-farm diversified use shall be reviewed to ensure that all applicable provincial and municipal requirements regarding, emissions, noise, odour, nuisance, compatibility, water, and wastewater standards are addressed and that the proposal has received all applicable environmental approvals and addressed any public health and safety requirements. - The site specific zoning provisions and, where required, the site plan approval for the proposed on-farm diversified use shall incorporate any restrictions or requirements that may be necessary to implement this policy.
+A limited amount of open storage may be permitted for an on-farm diversified use, provided that such storage is appropriately screened from public view, neighboring properties and residential dwellings on adjacent lots.

+DESIGN OF BUILDINGS AND STRUCTURES All new buildings and/or structures used or occupied by the on-farm diversified use shall be designed and constructed so as to maintain the agricultural character of the property/area and be easily removed without negatively impacting the agricultural capability of the land, or easily converted to agriculture use should the on-farm diversified use on the lot cease (e.g., be moved to a settlement to facilitate the expansion.

+• On-farm diversified uses shall be compatible with, and not hinder, surrounding agricultural operations, or other nearby land uses.

+The proposed use, scale and location of the on-farm diversified use shall be reviewed to ensure that potential compatibility issues with respect to traffic, noise, dust, odour, spraying and other agricultural activities and normal farm practices can be prevented or effectively mitigated.
+Further, an on-farm diversified use shall be appropriately designed, buffered and/or separated from nearby residential and other sensitive land uses to prevent, or acceptably mitigate, potential impacts and to minimize risk to public health and safety.

+The on-farm diversified use shall be reviewed to ensure that all applicable provincial and municipal requirements regarding, emissions, noise, odour, nuisance, compatibility, water, and wastewater standards are addressed and that the proposal has received all applicable environmental approvals and addressed any public health and safety requirements.

+The site specific zoning provisions and, where required, the site plan approval for the proposed on-farm diversified use shall incorporate any restrictions or requirements that may be necessary to implement this policy.